The Chicken and the Egg - Which came First? An Accurate, but Not Very Serious Analysis

 We must first start with a couple of basic assumptions so we understand exactly what we are talking about.

 1) The definition of a 'chicken' is clear enough - we are talking about a bird which zoologists can classify as a chicken (Gallus gallus domesticus).
 But the definition of an 'egg' is less obvious.
 'Egg' is a general term, and eggs have been around much longer than chickens.
-Dinosaur eggs, frog eggs, fish eggs - need I say more?
-Therefore we must make clear, in the question 'Which came first, the chicken or the egg' the first basic assumption is that we are talking specifically about a chicken egg - which hatches into a chicken.
+That is plainly apparent - dinosaur eggs, frog eggs, fish eggs - need I say more?
+Therefore in order to make the question worthwhile debating, we must make clear, in the question 'Which came first, the chicken or the egg', that the first basic assumption is that we are talking specifically about a chicken egg - which hatches into a chicken.
 Not just any old egg which hatches into a different bird or even a different animal, like a dinosaur or a frog.

 In a nutshell (or an eggshell) we are therefore really asking 'which came first, the chicken or the fertilised chicken egg?'
 It is on this basis that the rest of the discussion below will be considered.